kpn-dsh/dsh-cli/developers.md

 ### `test_erroneous_commands.sh`

 This script will run many erroneous commands and print the error message to `stderr`.
 All commands must produce a controlled error message and never terminate in panic.

+### `test_erroneous_manage_commands.sh`

+This script will run many erroneous manage commands and print the error message to `stderr`.
+All commands must produce a controlled error message and never terminate in panic.

 ### `test_manage_commands.sh`